Andrej123456789/Andrej123456789/README.md

 *Status are not fully correct because most of time I am programming in/for ringwormGO*

 *I pick up my profile picture because of good contrast and I didn't pay attention on other details*

+*Rust syntax could be better in my opinion*